bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

 > The third line could be longer if needed, or there could be more lines before the done (4).

-> 'done' (4) indicates that the code that used the value of $i has finished and $i can take a new value.
+> ‘done’ (4) indicates that the code that used the value of $i has finished and $i can take a new value.

 > A more useful way to use the for loop would be to use it to match only certain files on the previous example